 Tactics for Teleworking Success

-Webinar Presenters: Brooks Holtom, professor of management, and Michael O’Leary, teaching professor of management and faculty chair of the Undergraduate Program, Georgetown’s McDonough School of Business.
+Featuring Brooks Holtom, professor of management, and Michael O’Leary, teaching professor of management, Georgetown’s McDonough School of Business.

 Telework Leadership Best Practices

 Establishing a strong telework environment will continue to become essential for years to come.
-Michael O’Leary, teaching professor of management and faculty chair of the Undergraduate Program, shares best practices for managing employees, yourself, and others in your home while working remotely.
+Michael O’Leary, teaching professor of management, shares best practices for managing employees, yourself, and others in your home while working remotely.